 - In the morning, staff supervision commences at 8:10am.
-Students should gather in covered areas, the Avenues, near the classrooms. - In the afternoon, staff supervision concludes at 3:20pm.
+Students should gather in covered areas, the Avenues, near the classrooms. - In the afternoon, staff supervision concludes at 3:15pm.

-- Students will be supervised in the area adjacent to the carpark in the Meet-up & Stop, Load & Go zones. - WET WEATHER PICK-UP In the event of heavy rain, students will be supervised in the class building covered areas, where they can be collected by parents and care givers.
-When 'Wet Weather' arrangements are designated, parents will normally be notified by signs at the pick-up zone and/or by Text Message. - Students attending OSHC will be collected from the classroom. - Please follow staff directions at all times.
+- Students will be supervised in the area adjacent to the carpark in the Park & Collect and the Stop, Load & Go zones. - WET WEATHER PICK-UP In the event of heavy rain, students will be supervised in the covered areas near the Primary and Main Gate, where they can be collected by parents and care givers. - Students attending OSHC need to move to the Primary MPC as quickly as possible. - Please follow staff directions at all times.